edwardj4747/Automated-Approach-to-Dataset-Labeling/CMR_queries/readme.md

 ~~To remedy this, 'temperature' was treated just as a keyword and not a science keyword. ie the query was similar to query1 but did not include a `science keyword` search term.
 The other example of this was with 'ice water content' which was treated the same way as temperature.~~

+Added.
+For all science keywords with count >1